AndreRH/hangover/README.md

 ### 5) Packages
 Debian 11 and Debian 12 (also usable for Raspbian, Armbian, Ubuntu, ...) can now be built with Github Actions and Gitlab CI.
 Due to testing, my Github usage limit was reached for this month, so I can't build packages now.
-But you could fork this repository and use your free minutes/storage to build your own.
+But you could fork this repository and use your free CI minutes/storage to build your own.

 ### 6) How to build
 For build instructions see [here](docs/COMPILE.md).